openl2m/openl2m/docs/api/admin/api_credentials.rst

 Get Credentials Details
 -----------------------

-The "/api/switches/netmikoprofiles/<id>/" GET endpoint returns the details about a specific Credential Profile object.
+The "/api/admin/switches/netmikoprofiles/<id>/" GET endpoint returns the details about a specific Credential Profile object.

-The returned data is identical to the "create" data in the above example.
+Valid field names are as shown in the above output example.

 Example: